-Astronomers have observed the composition of the gases in our galaxy and have shown that, contrary to the models established until now, they are not homogeneously mixed.
+Astronomers have observed the composition of the gases in our galaxy and have shown that they are not homogeneously mixed, contrary to the models established until now.

 To understand the history and evolution of the Milky Way, astronomers have been studying the composition of the gases and metals that make up an important part of our galaxy.
 Three main elements stood out: the initial gas coming from outside our galaxy, the gas between the stars inside our galaxy – enriched with chemical elements -, and the dust created by the condensation of the metals present in this gas.